Overview 2023

 Course structure

 Students completing this unit will acquire advanced problem-solving and analytical skills for the ‘diagnosis’ of service delivery blockages, quality and safety issues, and system inefficiencies.
-The unit draws upon a solid theoretical and empirical basis, and introduces students to a…
+The unit draws upon a solid theoretical and empirical basis and introduces students to a…

 Credit Points: 12.5

-Students completing this unit will acquire advanced problem-solving skills, encompassing the design of targeted clinical redesign solutions to meet identified quality and safety issues, gaps, and system inefficiencies found within health services.
+Students completing this unit will acquire advanced problem-solving skills, encompassing the design of targeted healthcare redesign solutions to meet identified quality and safety issues, gaps, and system inefficiencies found within health services.
 The unit draws upon a solid theoretical and…

 Credit Points: 12.5